tarantool/doc/doc/2.1/dev_guide/internals/sql_protocol.rst

     }

 If the SQL request is not SELECT, the response body contains only SQL_INFO.
-The SQL_INFO is a map with one key -- SQL_ROW_COUNT -- which is the number of changed rows.
-For example, if the request is :code:`INSERT INTO test VALUES (1), (2), (3)`, the response body contains SQL_INFO map with SQL_ROW_COUNT = 3.
+Usually SQL_INFO is a map with only one key -- SQL_ROW_COUNT (0) -- which is the number of changed rows.
+For example, if the request is :code:`INSERT INTO test VALUES (1), (2), (3)`, the response body contains an SQL_INFO map with SQL_ROW_COUNT = 3.
-Notice that SQL_ROW_COUNT can be 0, for example if the request is CREATE TABLE.
+SQL_ROW_COUNT can be 0 for statements that do not change rows, such as CREATE TABLE.

+The SQL_INFO map may contain a second key -- SQL_AUTO_INCREMENT (1) -- which is the
+new primary-key value for an INSERT in a table defined with PRIMARY KEY AUTOINCREMENT.

 .. code-block:: none